blahargh/slimtwigwrapper/README.md

 // URL: http://mydomain.com/accounts
 $app->route('get', '', function() {
+  // In subroots, template path prefixed with a '/' assumes that it is relative to the root directory.
+  // Without the '/', it is treated as relative to the subroot directory.
   $this->render('home.html'); //<-- (Subroot view call) Looks for '/var/www/html/accounts/home.html'.
   - OR IF -
   $this->render('/home.html'); //<-- (Root view call) Looks for '/var/www/html/home.html' or '/var/www/html/views/home.html'.